[Exclusive] Far-right MEP resigns from EU Endowment for Democracy

 McAllister even issued a statement at the time, announcing any MEP who went on the trip did so on their own initiative, and not as a member of the European Parliament.

-Mariani said he gone to Crimea some 15 times over the years to observe the renovation of a French military cemetery in Sevastopol.
+Mariani said he had gone to Crimea some 15 times over the years to observe the renovation of a French military cemetery in Sevastopol.

 "I was following the restoration of the largest French military cemetery outside France, which is in Sevastopol.
 I followed this restoration from 2005 until around the beginning of 2013," he said.